laravel/docs/dusk.md

     // Set the value...
     $browser->value('selector', 'value');

-To get the "value" of an input element that has a given field name, use the `inputValue` method:
+You may use the `inputValue` method to get the "value" of an input element that has a given field name:

     // Retrieve the value of an input element...
     $inputValue = $browser->inputValue('field');